BrooksResearchGroup-UM/FastMBAR/docs/source/index.rst

 It is extramely fast for solving large scale MBAR/WHAM equations when it uses GPUs.
 Moreover, it is not limited by the memory size of a GPU.
-Therefore, you will find it especially useful when you want to calculate relative free energies for a large number of states, such as in calculating multiple dimensional PMF in umbrella sampling and calculating free energies for a large number of states in alchemical free energy calculation
+Therefore, you will find it especially useful when you want to calculate relative free energies for a large number of states, such as calculating multiple dimensional PMF with umbrella sampling and calculating free energies for a large number of states in alchemical free energy approaches.

 How to use FastMBAR?
 --------------------